-Topical therapy is a valuable outpatient treatment due to ease of administration; however, patients should be monitored for adherence to therapy and for toxicity or adverse events.
-Local skin and application site reactions may occur and are generally mild to moderate, though severe reactions may occur with a higher frequency of application.
+Topical therapy is a valuable outpatient treatment due to ease of administration; however, patients should be monitored for adherence to therapy and for toxicity or adverse events (AEs).
+Local skin and application site reactions may occur and are generally mild to moderate, although severe reactions may occur with a higher frequency of application.
 Modification of the application frequency can resolve these complications.
 Despite significant response rates, the probability of relapse is higher following topical therapy than with other more aggressive therapies.
 Therefore, patients who are eligible for topical therapy should be routinely monitored for recurrence.

 While topical therapy for the treatment of PIN has been reported in numerous case studies and case reports, the data are limited by the small sample sizes and variation in treatment protocols.
-A retrospective review from a prospective database of patients diagnosed with PIN over a 10-year range identified patients who received either 5-fluorouracil (5-FU) as first-line therapy or imiquimod as the second-line topical agent.38 Topical chemotherapy was given to 45 patients with a mean follow-up of 34 months.
+A retrospective review from a prospective database of patients diagnosed with PIN over a 10-year range identified patients who received either 5-fluorouracil (5-FU) as first-line therapy or imiquimod as the second-line topical agent.44 Topical chemotherapy was given to 45 patients with a mean follow-up of 34 months.
 Therapy was standardized to 12 hours every 48 hours for 28 days.
 A complete response (CR) was reported in 25 patients (57%), while a partial response was seen in 6 patients (13.6%); no response was observed in the remaining 13 patients (29.5%).
-Following application of 5-FU, local toxicity and adverse events occurred in 10% and 12% of patients, respectively.38 In another study, 5-FU treatment duration ranged from 3 to 7 weeks and was determined based on clinical response.39 Out of 19 patients, 14 (73.7%) had a CR and none of the patients had recurrence at the median time of follow-up (3.5 years).39 Topical 5-FU for 6 weeks has also reported good response rates at 5 years.^{40,41}
+Following application of 5-FU, local toxicity and AEs occurred in 10% and 12% of patients, respectively.44 In another study, 5-FU treatment duration ranged from 3 to 7 weeks and was determined based on clinical response.45 Out of 19 patients, 14 (73.7%) had a CR and none of the patients had recurrence at the median time of follow-up (3.5 years).45 Topical 5-FU for 6 weeks has also been reported with good response rates at 5 years.
+46,47 A systematic review of treatment options for PIN reported response rates of 40% to 100% for imiquimod and 48% to 74% for topical 5-FU.
+48 Twelve percent of patients in the study discontinued topical treatment due to side effects.
+Another observational study of penile CIS treated with topical 5-FU or imiquimod reported similar results, with CR in 65% of patients, partial response in 25%, and no response in 10%.
+49 Grade 1-2 AEs were reported in 50% of patients and only 65% completed the full course of treatment.
+Discontinuation of treatment was associated with a diminished CR rate of 28.6%, highlighting the importance of monitoring patients for acute toxicity so it may be promptly addressed.